 HTV Beginner's Guide

-First time doing an HTV project?
+First time doing an Heat Transfer Vinyl project?
 Don't know how to use or what to use for your project?
 Let us help you with your problem!
 After reading this, you will be ready for anything when doing your first ever HTV project.

 What is Heat Transfer Vinyl?

-HTV is the most common used term for Heat Transfer Vinyls.
-This type of vinyl is different from adhesive vinyl because it doesn't have a sticky side.
+HTV is the most commonly used term for Heat Transfer Vinyls.
+This type of vinyl differs from adhesive vinyl because it doesn't have a sticky side.
 It is applied on a substrate using heat.
-HTV is most commonly used on fabrics like shirts, pillow cases, bags and etc. This type of vinyl has its’ own carrier sheet meaning you don't need to use Transfer tapes when you are dealing with HTV.
+HTV is most commonly used on fabrics like shirts, pillow cases, bags, etc. This type of vinyl has its' carrier sheet meaning you don't need to use Transfer tapes when dealing with HTV.
 It comes in different colors and different types you can choose from.

 Types of HTV

 Heat Transfer Vinyl comes in different types and brands.
 One of the most popular brands is, Siser.
-We personally recommend using Siser, especially when you are a beginner as it is super easy to work with.
+We recommend using Siser, especially when you are a beginner, as it is super easy to work with.

-Siser comes with different types of HTV, such as; Easyweed, this type of HTV can be applied at a lower temperature not like the other competitor material.
-Meaning, you can use this in a substrate that has a high percentage of polyester.
-Materials with a high percentage of polyester tend to burn easier compared to other materials.
-Easyweed can also be peeled hot or cold so you don't have to wait for a long time to take the backing off.
+Siser comes with different types of Heat Transfer Vinyl, such as; Easyweed.
+Unlike the other competitor material, you can apply this type of HTV at a lower temperature.
+You can use this in a substrate with a high percentage of polyester.
+Materials with a high polyester composition tend to burn easier than other materials.
+You don't have to wait long to take the backing off as Easyweed is either hot or cold peel.
 It is also relatively thinner than the other types of HTV, which makes it perfect for layering projects.

-Another type of HTV from Siser is the Siser Glitter.
-This HTV has a perfect sparkle and bling for your next design!
-It is available in over 30 vibrant colors.
-Siser Glitter doesn't shed any glitter flakes.
-And it is completely safe for kids!
+Another type of Heat Transfer Vinyl from Siser is the Siser Glitter.
+This HTV has the perfect sparkle and bling for your next design!
+Glitter is available in over 30 vibrant colors and doesn't shed any glitter flakes.
+And it is entirely safe for kids' apparel!

-Siser carries many different types of HTV such as Siser Strech, Glow in the dark, Holographic, Reflective, HTV Patterns etc.
+Siser carries many different types of Heat Transfer Vinyl, such as Siser Strech, Glow in the dark, Holographic, Reflective, HTV Patterns, etc.

 Factors to Consider and Remember Before Pressing HTVs

-There's 3 factors to consider and remember before working with HTVs.
+There are three factors to consider and remember before working with Heat Transfer Vinyl.

 First, TIME.
-Time refers on how long you have to press your design on your substrate.
-Time may vary depending on what HTV you are using.
-For Easyweed we recommend to press for 10-15 seconds.
+Time refers to how long you must press your design on your substrate.
+Time may vary depending on what Heat Transfer Vinyl you are using.
+For Easyweed, we recommend pressing for 10-15 seconds.

-9. Now, press the iron or heat press on the multipurpose paper, teflon sheet, or parchment paper.
-Press and hold it with pressure for about 10-15 seconds depending on what type of HTV you are using.
-You can also press the back of the shirt for about 10-15 seconds to make sure that the HTV is really stuck in the shirt.
+9. Now, press with iron or heat press on the multipurpose paper, Teflon sheet, or parchment paper.
+Press and hold it with pressure for about 10-15 seconds, depending on what type of HTV you are using.
+You can press the shirt's back for about 10-15 seconds.
+Doing this will ensure that the HTV is stuck in the shirt.

-10. Before removing the carrier sheet, please do remember if the HTV you are using is a cold peel or hot peel.
-Cold peel means that you have to wait for the HTV to cool down before removing the carrier sheet.
-While hot peel means that you can remove the carrier sheet even if the HTV is freshly pressed.
+10. Before removing the carrier sheet, please remember if the HTV you use is a cold peel or hot peel.
+Cold peel means waiting for the HTV to cool down before removing the carrier sheet.
+At the same time, hot peel means removing the carrier sheet even if the HTV is freshly pressed.

-11. Carefully remove the carrier sheet, if the HTV doesn't stay on the shirt put the carrier sheet back again and press the HTV once more, adding more heat and pressure this time.
-After this, the HTV should stick on the shirt and the carrier sheet will be remove easier and faster.
+11. Carefully remove the carrier sheet.
+If the HTV doesn't stay on the shirt, put the carrier sheet back again and press the HTV once more, adding more heat and pressure.
+After this, the HTV should stick to the shirt, and you can remove the carrier sheet easier and faster.

 Now, you're ready to try your first ever HTV project!
-We hope that you find this very educating!
-If you ever try making this let us know how it turned out, we would really love to see them, just send us your project on either of our accounts; CraftVinyl.ca on Facebook and craftvinyl.ca on Instagram.
+We hope that you find this HTV Beginner's Guide very educating!
+If you ever try making this, let us know how it turned out.
+We would love to see them.
+Just send us your project on either of our accounts;

-Check out some of our HTV products, we offer different types of HTV and it also comes with different colors and vibrant.
-(Website link for HTVs)
+Check out some of our HTV products at our website at www.craftvinyl.ca.
+We offer different types of HTV, and it also comes in different colors and is vibrant.

-If you loved this article, make sure to share them with your friends and family!
+If you loved this article, share it with your friends and family!
 Stay safe and crafty, Crafters!